Ghost Tours of Harpers Ferry

 You will be told about the unexplained, or ghostly phenomenon that has, or is still occurring, as well as stories of both legends and/or historical events, which may account for such unexplained ghostly happenings and encounters .

-Of course, with Harpers Ferry’s violent past, especially during the American Civil War, many of the stories will tell of death, and some background history of Harpers Ferry is also an element of the tour.
+Of course, with Harpers Ferry’s violent past, especially during the American Civil War, many of the stories will tell of death, and some background history and historical highlights of Harpers Ferry is also an element of the tour.

-Although the tour has often been described as "spooky," it is not especially scary.
-We have found that the tour is appropriate for all age groups and that most children are perfectly fine with the tour and its stories.*
+Although the tour has often been described as "Spooky," and sometimes "Scary," we have found that "Scary" is a lot like "Beauty" and that "Scary is in the eye of the beholder."
+The tour is appropriate for almost everyone of all ages we have found that MOST CHILDREN are perfectly fine with the tour and its stories.*

 The tour is not especially strenuous, though Harpers Ferry is not built on flat land either.
-Therefore, while you will not have to climb any stairs, unless you want to, you will have to walk approximatley 16 blocks, as well as up a few streets that go uphill, as pictured below.
+Therefore, while you will not have to climb any stairs, unless you want to, you will have to walk approximatley 14 to 16 blocks, as well as up a few streets that go uphill, as pictured below, so comfortable walking shoes are recommended.

 What To Wear Or Bring Along